Federal funds rate: Historical rates

 The last full cycle of rate increases occurred between June 2004 and June 2006 as rates steadily rose from 1.00% to 5.25%.
 The target rate remained at 5.25% for over a year, until the Federal Reserve began lowering rates in September 2007.
 The last cycle of easing monetary policy through the rate was conducted from September 2007 to December 2008 as the target rate fell from 5.25% to a range of 0.00–0.25%.
-Between December 2008 and December 2015 the target rate remained at 0.00–0.25%, the lowest rate in the Federal Reserve's history, as a reaction to the Financial crisis of 2007–2008 and its aftermath.
+Between December 2008 and December 2015 the target rate remained at 0.00–0.25%, the lowest rate in the Federal Reserve's history, as a reaction to the 2008 financial crisis and the Great Recession.
 According to Jack A. Ablin, chief investment officer at Harris Private Bank, one reason for this unprecedented move of having a range, rather than a specific rate, was because a rate of 0% could have had problematic implications for money market funds, whose fees could then outpace yields.
 In October 2019 the target range for the Federal Funds Rate was 1.50–1.75%.
-On March 15, 2020 the target range for Federal Funds Rate was 0.00–0.25%, a full percentage point drop less than two weeks after being lowered to 1.00–1.25%.
+On March 15, 2020, the target range for Federal Funds Rate was 0.00–0.25%, a full percentage point drop less than two weeks after being lowered to 1.00–1.25%.

 In light of the 2021–2022 global inflation surge, the Federal Reserve has raised the FFR aggressively.
 In the latter half of 2022, the FOMC had hiked the FFR by 0.75 percentage points on 4 different consecutive occasions, and in its final meeting of 2022, hiked the FFR a further 0.5 percentage points.
-The FFR sits presently at about 4.4%, and the Fed has foreshadowed that the rate will not be lowered until 2024 at the earliest.
+The FFR sat around 4.4% in 2022, and at the time the Fed foreshadowed that the rate would not be lowered until 2024 at the earliest.

+In Sept.
+2024, the Fed lowered its benchmark rate for the first time since 2020 by 50 basis points.

+The central bank of the United States has reduced the Federal Reserve interest rate by 0.25%, marking the second reduction in 2025.
+The leader of the US central bank viewed this as a sign of increasing inflation and unemployment within the nation, and deemed this measure as a means to stimulate economic activity.